 County roads make up 75% of the total Michigan road system, moving over \$800 billion of goods and services annually.
 While the most miles are driven on state roads, county roads are the site of the majority of intersections-and crashes.
 Only four of the 889 Michigan traffic fatalities in 2011 occurred in Benzie or Manistee County.
 The Benzie-Manistee area saw the greatest number of accidents in November (174), followed closely by October (173) and December (171); crashes with injuries to persons occurred most frequently in October (33), August (31), and July (30).
-In both counties, drivers aged 16-20 accounted for the greatest number of crashes: 1079 per 10,000 licensed drivers, as compared with 578 crashes per 10,000 licensed drivers for those aged 21-64 and 337 crashes per 10,000 licensed drivers for those aged 65 and up.
+In both counties, drivers aged 16-20 accounted for the greatest number of crashes: 1079 per 10,000 licensed drivers, as compared with 578 crashes per 10,000 licensed drivers for those aged 65 and up.
 These trends are consistent with statewide data indicating that crash rates decline as driver age increases.